You arrive in my body in slow motion

 and flows

-These tides do not obey the moon
+of tides that don't obey the moon

-Threadbare trail is thin through thick whorl
+thin trail is thinnest through thick whorl

 Your arms exposed to thorns are brushing